Make an appointment for an Admissions or Informational interview

 ACAP’s partnership with the BGSP enables us to provide these same benefits to a new generation of graduate students seeking advanced training and Masters degrees in Mental Health Counseling, and in Psychoanalysis.
 Whether a graduate of a degree program or our psychoanalytic certificate program, students are eligible to seek state recognition through licensing and/or certification of their academic achievements.

-ACAP is nationally accredited by ABAP, the American Board for Accreditation in Psychoanalysis, and ICPS’ programs are regionally accredited by NECHE, the New England Commission of Higher Education.
-ACAP graduates are eligible to apply for state licensure or certification in NJ, NY, and VT.
-ICPS graduates with the Masters in Mental Health Counseling are eligible to apply for state licensure as a Mental Health Counselor in NJ.
+ACAP is nationally accredited by ABAP, the American Board for Accreditation in Psychoanalysis, and ICPS programs are regionally accredited by NECHE, the New England Commission of Higher Education.
+ACAP graduates are eligible to apply for state licensure or certification in NJ, NY, and VT as a psychoanalyst.
+ICPS graduates with the Masters in Clinical Mental Health Counseling are eligible to apply for state licensure as a Mental Health Counselor in NJ.
 Contact us for more information.

 ACAP Student Handbook.
 Click here to download>>